Pragyanur/ATM_Java_Swing/README.md

 # ATM_java_project
- A working ATM with few features.
-GUI made using java swing
+- A working ATM with few features.
+- GUI made using java swing.